pysaba/spotify-DJfy/README.md

 # DJfy: Harmonic Playlist Sorting for Spotify

 DJfy is a Python-based tool that reorders Spotify playlists according to harmonic compatibility using the Camelot wheel system.
+The user can choose which song the new playlist should start with.
 By analyzing the musical key of each track, DJfy rearranges your playlist to ensure a musically coherent listening experience, perfect for DJs and music enthusiasts alike.

 ## Getting Started